 - 6.4.1 Piping events shall be adjudicated under the categories of Execution, Expression, Tone and Tuning, and Tempo.
 Suggested weightings for the various categories may vary from grade to grade as determined by the Association's desire to emphasize the above aspects of piping in various grades. - 6.4.2 On the adjudication sheets, adjudicators shall provide an accurate assessment of the competitor's performance and, where appropriate, constructive criticism.
+At the end of each performance, the adjudicators shall provide the competitor with a verbal interpretive and instructional assessment of the performance, up to one minute in duration.
 Adjudicators shall not criticize the setting of a tune. - 6.4.3 Following commencement, any piper breaking down during his/her performance shall be disqualified.
 Other serious flaws, such as drone stopping or mistakes in the tune, shall be left to the discretion of the adjudicator.